Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: Introduction

-The quantum search algorithms initiate the search from a uniform superposition of all or an arbitrary selection of basis states, subsequently applying a Grover operator~\cite{PhysRevA.105.062453}.
-The Grover operator consists of oracle operators and Grover diffusion operator.
-For solving TSP by quantum search algorithms, the inital state is given by equal superposition of all feasible solutions and oracle operator is cost oracle operators instead of conventional oracle operator.
-The cost oracle operators adjust the phase accordingly based on the TSP tour costs, enabling a quadratic speedup in identifying optimal TSP solutions under certain conditions~\cite{bang2012quantum,koch2022gaussian}.
+Quantum search algorithms begin by preparing a uniform superposition of all, or a chosen subset of, basis states, subsequently applying followed by the application of a Grover operator~\cite{PhysRevA.105.062453}.
+The Grover operator comprises oracle operators and the Grover diffusion operator.
+When solving the TSP with quantum search algorithms, the initial state is typically an equal superposition of all feasible solutions, and the oracle operator serves as the cost oracle~\cite{bang2012quantum,koch2022gaussian, bartschi2020grover}.
+The cost oracle adjusts the phase of the quantum state based on the TSP tour costs, enabling a quadratic speedup in finding the optimal solution under certain conditions~\cite{bang2012quantum,koch2022gaussian}.

-While numerous innovative quantum search algorithms have been theoretically investigated~\cite{bang2012quantum,koch2022gaussian,tszyunsi2023quantum}, there are potential challenges when constructing circuits for these algorithms for the TSP.
-One of the potential challenges is preparing the initial state~\cite{10313781}, given by

-where $\ket{T_i}$ is a state corresponding to feasible solutions of the TSP.
-These quantum search algorithms are based on searching in the solution space.
-When implementing these algorithms on a quantum circuit, we need to create the $n!$ states.
-If all states are prepared one by one, the maximum time complexity becomes $\mathcal{O}(n!)$.
-Despite the quantum search algorithm solving the TSP with quadratic speed in the solution space, the total time complexity, including the preparation of the initial state, remains at a maximum of $\mathcal{O}(n!)$.
-This problem is an obstacle to solving large-scale TSPs.
-Therefore, efficient preparation of the initial state of Eq.~(\ref{eq:intro_initial_state}) is important.
+Although many innovative quantum search algorithms have been explored theoretically~\cite{bang2012quantum,koch2022gaussian,tszyunsi2023quantum}, practical challenges arise when constructing circuits for these algorithms to solve the TSP.
+One such challenge is preparing the initial state~\cite{10313781}, defined as where $\ket{T_i}$ represents the feasible solutions to the TSP and $n$ the number of cities.
+These quantum search algorithms operate by searching within the solution space, and implementing them on a quantum circuit requires preparing all $n!$ states.
+If a brute-force approach is used for state preparation, the maximum query complexity becomes $\mathcal{O}(n!)$.
+Although the quantum search algorithm offers a quadratic speedup in exploring the solution space, the overall query complexity including state preparation remains at most $\mathcal{O}(n!)$.
+This presents a significant obstacle when solving large-scale TSPs.
+Therefore, efficient preparation of the initial state in Eq.~(\ref{eq:intro_initial_state}) is crucial.

-In this study, we propose a two-step quantum search algorithm that can efficiently prepare the initial state with a unified circuit design and solve TSP instances with a quadratic speedup in the absence of the prior knowledge of feasible solutions.
-The proposed circuit design consists of two distinct quantum searches.
+In this study, we propose a two-step quantum search algorithm (TSQS) that enables efficient initial state preparation through a unified circuit design, offering a quadratic speedup in solving TSP instances without prior knowledge of feasible solutions.
+The proposed circuit architecture incorporates two distinct quantum search processes.